Bath School disaster: Legacy

-Artist Carleton W. Angell presented the board with a memorial statue in 1928 entitled Girl With a Cat (also known colloquially as Girl With a Kitten).
+Artist Carleton W. Angell presented the board with a memorial statue in 1928 entitled Girl with a Cat (also known colloquially as Girl with a Kitten).
 The Bath School Museum in the school district's middle school contains many items connected with the disaster, including the statue.

 In 1975, the Couzens building was demolished and the site was redeveloped as the James Couzens Memorial Park, dedicated to the victims.
 At the center of the park is the Bath Consolidated School's original cupola, which survived the disaster and remained on the school until the Couzens building was torn down.
 After some debate, a Michigan State Historical Marker was installed at the park in 1991 by the Michigan Historical Commission.
 In 2002 a bronze plaque bearing the names of those killed in the disaster was placed on a large stone near the entrance of the park.

-The town announced on November 3, 2008, that tombstones had been donated for Emilie and Robert Bromundt, the last two bombing victims whose graves were still unmarked.
+On November 3, 2008, the town announced that tombstones had been donated for Emilie and Robert Bromundt, the last bombing victims whose graves remained unmarked.
 A grant from a foundation paid for the grave markers.
 In September 2014, a gravestone was installed at the grave of Richard A. Fritz, whose death in 1928 was attributed to injuries sustained in the explosion.
 The gravestone was paid for by an author writing about the disaster for a book.